gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 All 124 page templates, including units, are checked in both 18- and 24-character builds.
 Performance states `MISS` and `RUN` do not receive a seconds suffix.

-Settings describe their state directly: `Engine: Diesel`, `Pedal: Bypass`, `Shift at 4500 RPM`, `Close: 2 locks`, `Open windows OFF`.
+Settings describe their state directly: `Engine: 2.2 D`, `Pedal: Bypass`, `Shift at 4500 RPM`, `Close: 2 locks`, `Open windows OFF`.
 A leading `+` enables the named boolean behavior; `-` disables it. `Auto stop block` means suppressing automatic Start/Stop; `Stop odo blink` means suppressing the blinking odometer.